pmichali/lazyjack/README.md

 * Relies on the tayga and bind6 containers (as provided by other developers).

+## Troubleshooting
+This section has some notes on issues seen and resolutions (if any).

+Tip: If for some reason the `prepare` fails after updating /etc/resolv.conf or /etc/hosts, you can recover the originals from the .bak files created.
+However, the tool is designed to allow multiple invocations, so this should not be required.

+I did have one case where kube-dns was not coming up, and kube-proxy log was showing iptables restore errors saying "iptables-restore v1.6.0: invalid mask `128' specified".
+This should be using the ip6tables-restore operation.
+Was unable to find root cause, but did KubeAdm reset, `clean` command, flush iptables rules, and rebooted, and problem was cleared.
+May have been corruption of iptables rules.

 ## TODOs/Futures
 ### Implementation
 * Implement `up` and `down` commands.
 Consider others for Istio.